Western & Southern Life Insurance Company Important Disclosures

 - Fixed Annuities.
 You will pay several fees and expenses when You purchase a fixed annuity.
 The following are types of fees charged:

 - Surrender charge.
-If You withdraw money from a fixed annuity within a certain period after purchase, You will be charged a surrender charge by the insurance company.
+If You withdraw money from a fixed annuity within a certain period after purchase, You will incur a surrender charge by the insurance company.
 Generally, the surrender charge is a percentage of the amount withdrawn.

 - Administrative fees.
 These fees compensate the insurance company for record keeping and administrative expenses.